TRANSCRIPTION OF THE ANSWERS

 But, this "duty of remembrance", we owe it to all the victims, whatever their religion or nationality, because no human being should endure what they have endured.

-It can be scary, the fact that we have been entrusted with the task of instilling in future generations the notions of 'never again' because, if a Third World War were to break out, it would be a feeling of failure for us, but also for all the victims who died for nothing, because in the end, their death will not even have served to make men think.
+It can be frightening that we have been entrusted with the task of instilling in future generations the notions of "never again" because, if a Third World War were to break out, there would be a sense of failure for us, but also for all the victims who died for nothing, because in the end, their deaths did not even make men think.

-6/ History covers everything: the political, economic and social context of the time, the gearing of the Nazi system, totalitarian regimes, etc. Memory is more rooted in the horror of war and victims.
+6/ History takes up everything: the political, economic and social context of the time, the gears of the Nazi system, totalitarian regimes, etc. Memory is more rooted in the horror of war and its victims.

-7/ I imagine Auschwitz as a kind of Oradour-sur-Glane, completely in ruins, but I think that Auschwitz will have more effect on an emotional and psychological level.
+7/ I see Auschwitz as a kind of Oradour-sur-Glane, completely in ruins, but I think that Auschwitz will have more effect on an emotional and psychological level.

-8/ I would like to show the students' reactions to the camps.
+8/ I would like to show the reactions of the students towards the camps.

-9/ I wanted to make this trip because, even though we read works, watch films and listen to testimonies, the fact of being in Auschwitz opens up other horizons for us and another vision of this place, plunges us directly into the context of deportations.
-I think that this visit will have a much more important and strong effect on me than any document, because one becomes aware of things only when they are in front of you.
+9/ I wanted to make this trip because no matter how many people read works, watch films and listen to testimonies, the fact of being in Auschwitz opens up new horizons for us and a different vision of this place plunges us directly into the context of deportations.
+I think that this visit will have a much greater and stronger effect on me than any document, because one becomes aware of things only when they are in front of you.

-10/ I think they are right, because a day is too short because we arrive shocked and we don’t have time to sit down to reflect and visit Auschwitz as it should be.
+10/ I think they are right, because a day is too short because you arrive shocked and you don’t have time to pause to reflect and visit Auschwitz as it should be.

 1/ The name of Auschwitz evoked for me the worst of concentration camps and Nazi horror.
-However, my memories from college were not enough to measure the reasons and the extent of the disaster.
-Moreover, the years having passed, the survivors have recently accepted to testify about their experience with middle school students.
+However, my memories of college were not enough to measure the reasons and the extent of the disaster.
+Moreover, as the years have passed, the survivors have recently agreed to testify about their experience with middle school students.

-2/ I did not know precisely where Auschwitz is located.
+2/ I didn’t know exactly where Auschwitz was located.
 For me, the camp was in Germany!

-3/ I knew the two aspects of the Nazi system, but I only used the term "concentration camp" to designate the universe where the atrocities of the Nazi system took place.
+3/ I knew both sides of the Nazi system, but only used the term "concentration camp" to refer to the universe where the atrocities of the Nazi system took place.

 4/ The exact number of victims was unknown to me, but I suspected its importance.

-5/ The expression "duty of remembrance" represents the obligation not to forget and that of transmitting knowledge to future generations so that they are aware of the reality of the past.
-Talking about these events can help prevent them from recurring; even if, unfortunately, other genocides have taken place since the Holocaust (see the testimony of Velibor Colic).
+5/ The expression "duty of remembrance" represents the obligation not to forget and to transmit knowledge to future generations so that they are aware of the reality of the past.
+Talking about these events can help prevent them from recurring; even if, unfortunately, other genocides have occurred since the Shoah (cf. the testimony of Velibor Colic).

-7/ Currently, it is impossible for me to imagine the atmosphere of Auschwitz.
-Everything that appeals to sensations is very vague anyway, despite the testimonies, the photographs, or even the journey that help to understand, I think one cannot really imagine Auschwitz if one has not lived it.
+7/ At the moment, it is impossible for me to imagine the atmosphere of Auschwitz.
+Everything that appeals to sensations is very vague anyway, despite the testimonies, photographs, and even the journey that help us understand it.
+I think we can’t really imagine Auschwitz if we haven’t experienced it.

 8/ I think it should be shown that:

-* peace is fragile and that the horror of camps can resurface at any time.
+* Peace is fragile, and the horror of the camps can resurface in any era.
 Moreover, it is still present in some countries around the world.

 * Efforts for peace must be permanent

-* We must fight against all political excesses that could harm men in all countries; especially the extreme right.
+* We must fight against all political excesses that could harm men in any country, especially the far right.

-9/ This trip will help me get a clear idea on the subject.
-I think that visiting the place is the best way to report it.
-Moreover, I am making this trip because it is offered to me and I think that I will never have the opportunity or the courage to make it alone, even in a few years.
+9/ This trip will help me get a clear idea of the subject.
+I think going to the scene is the best way to report on it.
+Moreover, I am taking this trip because it is offered to me and I think that I will never have the opportunity or the courage to go on it alone, even in a few years.

-10/ People who doubt the relevance of organizing a day at Auschwitz, then deem the memory of the Holocaust unnecessary.
-They often possess no knowledge on this subject and therefore speak without the slightest notions.
+10/ People who doubt the relevance of organizing a day at Auschwitz, then consider the memory of the Shoah useless.
+They often have no knowledge of the subject and therefore speak without the slightest notion.
 Their ideas should therefore not be taken into account.
-Despite their political convictions, some history lessons on the concentration camp system might be useful to them!
-I think they are unfortunately more numerous than we think; would their ideas agree with those of the Nazis?
-In any case, these reactions clearly prove the necessity of the duty to remember and reinforce the answers set out in question 8.
+Despite their political convictions, a few history lessons on the concentration camp system might be useful to them!
+I think that there are unfortunately more of them than we think; would their ideas agree with those of the Nazis?
+In any case, these reactions clearly demonstrate the need for remembrance and reinforce the answers given to question 8.

-1/ The name of Auschwitz reminded me of a place where many humans died, I knew that horrible things had happened there.
+1/ The name Auschwitz evoked for me a place where many humans died, I knew that horrible things had happened there.
 In 3

 2/ Yes, I knew that Auschwitz was in Poland, only I did not really know the reason.

 3/ I was only making a very vague distinction between the two.
-I knew there was a difference, but that death was the outcome for both.
+I knew there was a difference, but that death was the way out for both.

 4/ No, I only knew that there were a lot of victims, but it was unclear.

-5/ I don’t know if I will (very) succeed in explaining what 'memory duty' means to me, but I will try. a means: "from the moment you know, when you know something concrete in which you believe and that 'something' awakens within you 'feelings' and well, you don’t want to, but the need to repeat it, to retransmit it around you."
+5/ I don’t know if I will (very) succeed in explaining what "memory duty" means to me, but I will try. means: "from the moment you know, when you know something concrete in which you believe and that this 'something' awakens within you 'feelings' and well, you don’t want to, but the need to repeat it, to pass it on to those around you"

-With the Shoah, from the moment when one feels revolt, hatred, sorrow, it is no longer a 'duty' but a need for memory.
-This 'duty of memory' fills the feeling of powerlessness that one finally experiences that I experience.
-And often we 'run into' people to whom the name of Auschwitz says nothing.
+With the Shoah, from the moment we feel revolt, hatred, and pain, it is no longer a "duty" but a need for memory.
+This "duty to remember" fills the feeling of powerlessness that one experiences, or at least that I experience.
+And often we "run up against" people to whom the name of Auschwitz says nothing.
 Others do not want to hear about it.

-6/ Memory is what we keep of an 'event', we think about it, we comment on it, we talk about it to not forget it.
-History is tracing certain lines.
+6/ Memory is what we keep of an "event", we think about it, we comment on it, we talk about it so as not to forget it.
+History is about tracing certain lines.
 It’s as if we were redrawing a painting by a great painter.
-It’s saying things so that we can imagine them.
+It’s telling things so that they can be imagined.

-In fact, I find that it is quite difficult to define certain things and here, this is the case.
+In fact, I find it quite difficult to define certain things, and here that’s the case.

 7/ Today my representations on Auschwitz are different.
-Thousands of people have lost their lives there and as if it wasn’t already atrocious enough to die in that form ("under the shower") they were thrown into crematory ovens.
-I know that Auschwitz was the place that served as a 'factory' for an industrial killing; everything was set up by men who, apart from this 'work' they were doing, were normal.
-Most had their villa a few kilometers from Auschwitz, with their family
+Thousands of people have given their lives there, and as if it wasn’t already bad enough to die in that form ("in the shower"), they were thrown into crematoria.
+I know that Auschwitz was the place that served as a "factory" for industrial killing; everything was set up by men who, apart from this "work" they were doing, were normal.
+Most had their villas a few kilometers from Auschwitz, with their families

 The most terrible thing is that it was a man who decided to exterminate other men because, by birth, they belonged to the Jews.